Caprigliola bridge collapse: Bridge inspection and maintenance

 The bridge was managed by the Province of Massa Carrara between 2000 and 2018.
 In December 2018, responsibility was transferred to the infrastructure company Azienda Nazionale Autonoma delle Strade SpA (ANAS) along with other 1,300 bridges across Italy, and 3500 km of roads.

 The first warnings about the stability of the bridge had already been given in 2013.
 In 2019, motorists reported to authorities growing cracks in the asphalt surface of the road by severe weather.
 The technicians of ANAS insured after an inspection of the bridge in November 2019 that there were no structural problems, but only aesthetic impairments.
-At this time, it was not considered necessary to restrict the traffic.

 Concerns about safety

 The Municipality of Aulla and local inhabitants had previously questioned the safety of the bridge.
 In an August 2019 letter, Vincenzo Marzi, then head of the ANAS department for Tuscany, replied that "The viaduct for the moment does not present criticalities such as to compromise its static functionality".
 This was before the discovery of a crack in the asphalt of the road in November 2019.